Dogs

 Failure to follow the law not only risks prosecution but will also make it harder to get your dog back to you if it’s lost.

-We cannot investigate reports of dangerous or out of control dogs.
+We cannot investigate reports of dangerous or out-of-control dogs.

 If a dog has attacked a person, you should report this to the police.